-Cold surfaces such as un-insulated piping can generate condensate that could drip, causing a slippery surface that creates a risk of slipping, falling, and personal injury.
+Cold surfaces such as uninsulated piping can generate condensate that could drip, causing a slippery surface that creates a risk of slipping, falling, and personal injury.

 Be very careful when transporting the product.
-Failure to follow these directions will result in minor or moderate physical injury.
+There is a risk of the product falling and causing physical injury.

-- O not attempt to carry the product without assistance. - Some products use polypropylene bands for packaging. 🚫 Do not use polypropylene bands to lift the unit. - Suspend the unit from the base at specified positions.
+- Use appropriate moving equipment to transport each frame; ensure the equipment is capable of supporting the weights listed. - $\cdot$ Some products use polypropylene bands for packaging. igodot Do not use polypropylene bands to lift the unit. - Support the outdoor unit a minimum of four points to avoid slippage from rigging apparatus.